srogers47/Python-Minecraft-Teaching-Course/README.md

 # Python-Minecraft-Teaching-Course
-Learn to code python3 with Minecraft.
-Run the initial_setup.sh script to streamline installation and setup.
+Learn to code, python3 with Minecraft.